How to fix "Your CPU is incompatible with virtualization technologies" error?

 Please make sure that Hyper-V is disabled when running Genymotion.

-For detailed instructions, please refer to Genymotion Desktop and Hyper-V.
+For detailed instructions, refer to Genymotion Desktop and Hyper-V.

 Related articles